rushil-ambati/track-driver-ai/README.md

 # Track Driver AI

-Track Driver AI is a system that allows for easy creation, management and usage of driving recordings and models
+Track Driver AI is a system that allows for easy creation, management and usage of driving recordings and trained AI driver models.

 ## Installation